-Recently, the Rohingya people have faced meticulous intolerance, statelessness and targeted violence in Rakhine State of Myanmar.
+Recently, the Forcibly Displaced Myanmar Nationals (Rohingya) have faced meticulous intolerance, statelessness and targeted violence in Rakhine State of Myanmar.
 Such repression has forced Rohingya Muslims to move to Bangladesh for shelter and safety.
 It started way back to 1978 for the first time, 1991 in a larger number and in 2016 till date as the largest influx.
 It was August 2017 that triggered by far the largest and fastest refugee influx into Bangladesh.
-Since then, an estimated 900,000 to 1,000,000 Rohingya—including more than 400,000 children—have fled from Rakhine to Cox’s Bazaar, Bangladesh.
+Since then, an estimated 1.6 million Rohingya, including more than 400,000 children, have fled from Rakhine, Myanmar to Cox’s Bazaar, Bangladesh.

 There is a vital need to provide opportunities for adolescents as only 7 percent of 15 to 18 years old are accessing education.
-There is still a lot of work to do.
-One third of the 416,000 school-aged Rohingya children (3 to 18 years-old) are still not accessing basic education.
-A generation of Rohingya children and young people cannot be left without the education and skills needed to build a life for themselves.
-If they become self-sustaining, their communities will also become self-sustaining and flourish.
+Majority of school-aged Rohingya children (4 to 18 yearsold) do not have access to basic education.

 Education means a hope for the future.
 In this context, SAWAB operates non-formal education schools for educating the underprivileged Rohingya children to raise literacy and awareness rate among the Rohingya Refugee children in Cox’s Bazaar.
 Such schools are functioning, with a view to implementing need-based, income-generating and hands-on non-formal education for them.

-Almost 55 % of total number is children and 52 % is female; among the females 23,473 pregnant women are identified as per the report by RRRC on Aug 01, 2019.
+Almost 52 % of the Rohingya refugees are female; among the females 24,750 areidentified as pregnant as per the report by RRRC on Aug 01, 2019.
 Nevertheless, Emergency obstetric care facilities are required for these pregnant women.
-They are suffering from different types of diseases like water- borne disease, malnutrition, skin diseases, respiratory, seriously burned and injured and so on.
-The families with people with serious medical condition the figure is 10,062.
-They require medical assistance as they are living in unsafe and overcrowded conditions.
-Patients, mostly children, were coming in with severe diarrhea, fungal skin infections, ear infections and high fever.
+They are suffering from different types of diseases like malnutrition, skin diseases, respiratory, seriously burned and injured and so on.
+Further, patients, mostly children, were coming in with severe diarrhea, fungal skin infections, ear infections and high fever.